Deterministic roughening in the dc-driven precessional regime of domain walls: Results

-The non-steady relaxation is accompanied by complex VBL dynamics, shown in the space-time plots of Fig. \ref{fig:transient1} \footnote{See also movie S2 in the supplemental material \cite{supplemental}}.
+The non-steady relaxation is accompanied by complex VBL dynamics, shown in the space-time plots of Fig. \ref{fig:transient1} \footnote{See also movie S2 in the Supplemental Material \cite{supplemental}}.
 Initial isolated nucleation and annihilation events [Fig.~\ref{fig:transient1}(a)] give way to near-periodic, collective trajectories [Fig.~\ref{fig:transient1}(b)]: VBL pairs nucleate, separate, and each annihilates with an oppositely moving partner.
-Interestingly, kink pair nucleation and annihilation typically occur at positions where the local domain wall velocity is, respectively, smaller or larger than the average velocity.
-Eventually, these trajectories develop into a persistent intricate spatiotemporal pattern [Fig.~\ref{fig:transient1}(c)]~\footnote{Ref.~\cite{skaugen2022} reports Bloch lines in large domain walls even without disorder, attributing them to “numerical noise” and interpreting the effect as an “infinitesimal disorder case.”
+Interestingly, kink pair nucleation and annihilation typically occur at positions where the local DW velocity is, respectively, smaller or larger than the average velocity.
+Eventually, these trajectories develop into a persistent intricate spatiotemporal pattern [Fig.~\ref{fig:transient1}(c)]~\footnote{Ref.~\cite{skaugen2022} reports Bloch lines in large DWs even without disorder, attributing them to “numerical noise” and interpreting the effect as an “infinitesimal disorder case.”
 Our results indicate instead that these features reflect genuine spatiotemporal chaos arising from linearly unstable DW modes.}.
+This spatiotemporal chaos, mediated by the proliferation and turbulent dynamics of vertical Bloch lines, is reminiscent of the defect chaos observed in other extended nonlinear systems far from equilibrium~\cite{Aranson2002,cross2009pattern}.

 Identifying the universality class of the rough DW phase requires large systems and long times to reach a scaling regime.
 This process accelerates for values of \( h \) with large average growth rates \( |\mu_\kappa| \gg 1 \), which enhance nonlinear interactions.
 Figure~\ref{fig:universality} presents results for \( h = 1.1 \) and \( L/\Delta = 131072 \) in the non-stationary regime.
-In Fig.~\ref{fig:universality} , the low-\( \kappa \) behavior of \( S_\kappa(t) \) follows kinetic roughening scaling~\cite{barabasi1995fractal},
+In Fig.~\ref{fig:universality}(a), the low-\( \kappa \) behavior of \( S_\kappa(t) \) follows kinetic roughening scaling~\cite{barabasi1995fractal},